Economy in Isfahan: Tourism

 There are almost 150 hotels, Sarouyeh is a chosen tourism area in Isfahan Province.

 Wealth and distribution

 Some of the special markets inside the city are the medicinal herbs market, flower & plants market, fish market, meat market.
 There is a program to build Kowsar hypermarkets in every district by Isfahan Municipality's Organization for Organizing Urban Jobs and Agricultural Products.

 In 2019 680 child workers were identified by charity groups.

-District 14 is one of the most impoverished places in the city with the most number of under 14 years old population and high crime ratio.
+District 14 is one of the most impoverished places in the city with the highest number of children under 14 and a high crime ratio.

 Oman Samani neighborhood with a population density of 222 people per hectare and 55% of immigrants has the highest population density in Isfahan.